thanos-io/thanos/docs/components/receive.md

 - Proper handling of 413 responses in clients, given Receive can somehow communicate which limit was reached.
 - Including in the 413 response which are the current limits that apply to the tenant.

-By default all these limits are disabled.

-## Request gates
+### Remote write request gates

-The available request gates in Thanos Receive can be configured with the following command line arguments:
+The available request gates in Thanos Receive can be configured within the `global` key:

-- `--receive.write-request-limits.max-concurrency`: the maximum amount of remote write requests that will be concurrently worked on.
+- `max_concurrency`: the maximum amount of remote write requests that will be concurrently worked on.
 Any request request that would exceed this limit will be accepted, but wait until the gate allows it to be processed.

-By default all gates are disabled.

 ## Active Series Limiting (experimental)